 A The plaza won't be developed by Coles.
-We won't have the financial upside to warrant a contribution to a plaza.
-The loading dock for Coles will stay where it is currently located.
+We won't have any incentive to warrant a contribution to a plaza.
+The loading dock for Coles will stay where it is currently located in the car park.

 Q Is there an option for a supermarket and five levels of residences?